-Salvatore Pepe shares one of his favourite winter salad dishes called insalata di finocchio (fennel and blood orange salad) served with leatherjacket fish.
+A winter salad winner called insalata di finocchio (fennel and blood orange salad) served with leatherjacket fish.

 Leatherjacket is available in the seafood section of Frewville and Pasadena.
 The fish gets its name from its thick skin which has a sandpaper-like texture and peels easily from the flesh.
 It has firm, white, lustrous flesh that becomes quite dense on cooking but remains moist and holds its shape.

 - 8 cleaned leatherjackets

 - 80 ml olive oil

 - 2 tbsp red wine vinegar